digitalbazaar/jsonld.js/README.md

 to be a simple publishing method for expressing not only Linked Data in JSON, but for adding semantics to existing JSON.

-This library is an implementation of the [JSON-LD][] specification in JavaScript.

 JSON-LD is designed as a light-weight syntax that can be used to express Linked Data.
-It is primarily intended to be a way to express Linked Data in Javascript and other Web-based programming environments.
+It is primarily intended to be a way to express Linked Data in JavaScript and other Web-based programming environments.
 It is also useful when building interoperable Web Services and when storing Linked Data in JSON-based document storage engines.
 It is practical and designed to be as simple as possible, utilizing the large number of JSON